 - Clear your existing Preliminary Education Specialist Credential

-- Learn in a convenient blended environment that incorporates online courses and applied practical experiences
+- Get your teaching credential in a convenient blended environment that incorporates online courses and applied practical experiences

-- Be supported by expert mentors and coaches in the field
+- Be supported by experienced mentors and coaches

 - Gain the skills and insight necessary to teach effectively in a variety of settings, from charter and private schools to underprivileged communities